MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 4 Create a composite data entity.md

     entity, staging table and security artifacts are already created and added to the project, so select the **OK** button.

-6. In the **Data Entities** folder, a new element *RetailColorGroupTransEntity* will be created.
+	i.
+In the **Data Entities** folder, a new element *RetailColorGroupTransEntity* will be created.

-7. In the **Tables** folder, a new element *RetailColorGroupTransStaging* will be created.
+	ii.
+In the **Tables** folder, a new element *RetailColorGroupTransStaging* will be created.

-8. In the **Security Privileges** folder, two new elements will be created.
+	iii.
+In the **Security Privileges** folder, two new elements will be created.
 	    *RetailColorGroupTransEntityMaintain* and *RetailColorGroupTransEntityView*

 9. Right click on the **Relations** node of the data entity *RetailColorGroupTransEntity* and create a new relation.